kelveden/vanilli/README.md

     });
 });
 ```

-## Configuration
-Vanilli configuration is handled via the `init()` function.
-See the API documentation below for more information.

 ## Lazy matching
 Vanilli's matching logic is lazy - i.e. a as long as ALL the criteria on a given stub match an incoming